Catherine Burgess, Operations Director

-SARA MONTIJO is a poet, media educator, and reiki healer exploring modes of resistance to dismantle hegemonic formulations.
+SARA MONTIJO is a poet, media educator, and Reiki healer exploring modes of resistance to dismantling hegemonic formulations.
 She holds a B.A. from NYU’s Gallatin School of Individualized Study and has previously worked in Mexico City, Buenos Aires, and Iraqi-Kurdistan.

 JEREMY C. NORRIS is a television industry professional with 15+ years of experience in the marketing and event side of the business.
 Over the course of his career, he has worked with a variety of channels including MTV, Showtime, Smithsonian Channel, mtvU, and MTV2.
 Jeremy has also invested a lot of his time working with youth-focused non-profit organizations.
 He is currently pursuing an M.F.A. in Television Production at CUNY Brooklyn College.